The Last Encounter of Jews in the Lifetime of Mohammad (S.A.W)

 Secret Planning from Jews

-The Jews intended to make a secret and offensive dash on the state of Madinah.
-For this purpose, they announced a reward for fighting against Muslims and offered a percentage of their annual production of fruits and dates.
-Specifically, they contacted the people of the Ghatfan tribe, who were known to be a band of soldiers for them.
-Next, they wrote letters to Quraish and distinct tribes to support them in their full-fledged attack on Madinah.
-Also, they had secret negotiations with Abdullah bin Ubai against Muslims.
+In 7A.h., after the Treaty of Hudaibya, the Jews intended to plan an offensive dash on the state of Madinah.
+They approached all the people who had agreed to help them in the fight against the Muslims.
+They contacted the Ghatfan tribe, which was known to be a band of soldiers for them.
+Next, they wrote letters to Quraish and distinct tribes to support their full-fledged attack on Madinah.

-Siege of Fortresses
+Siege of Khyber’s Fortresses

-Prophet (S.A.W)’s Instructions to Hazrat Ali (R.A)
+Prophet (S.A.W.)’s Instructions to Hazrat Ali (R.A.)

 General Combat

-Causes of Battle of Badr
+Causes of The Battle of Badr

 The Quraysh were jealous of the growing power of the Prophet (S.A.W).
 Read More

-Events of Battle of Uhad
+Events of The Battle of Uhad

 The defeat at Badr intensified the hatred of the Quraish.
 The causes were … Read More